kimlukasmyrvold/personal_site/README.md

 All notable changes to this project will be documented in this file.

-The format for this file is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).<br>
+The format for this changelog is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).<br>
 Dates use the [ISO 8601 date format](https://www.iso.org/iso-8601-date-and-time-format.html) of `YYYY-MM-DD`.